Determined to Develop

-Determined to Develop is a registered 501(c)(3) United States charity working in Malawi, Africa.
-Determined to Develop operates from the Chilumba area in the Karonga District of Northern Malawi.
-Determined to Develop was established in 2009 by founder Matt Maroon as a way to help the people of Malawi.
+Determined to Develop is a registered 501(c)(3) United States charity working in Malawi.
+It operates from the Chilumba area in the Karonga District of northern Malawi, and was established in 2009 by Matt Maroon.

-Mission Statement
+Mission statement

 To empower, through education, the people of Malawi to become agents of development for their families, communities, country, and world.

 History

-Determined to Develop was established in 2009 by founder Matt Maroon who has lived in Malawi since 2006.
+Determined to Develop was established in 2009 by Matt Maroon who has lived in Malawi since 2006.
 After obtaining his graduate degree in anthropology, Matt moved to a rural part of Malawi and began laying the foundations for an on-the-ground operations, partnering with Malawian people and connecting with the community.

-Determined to Develop moved from a passive to an active Board in 2013 and was able to recruit directors who would ensure planning, oversight and funding was achieved in the long term.
-Within Malawi, Determine to Develop founder Matt Maroon is also the country manager for Lattitude Global Volunteering, a UK based charity which provides service opportunities for young people to teach in secondary schools within Malawi.
-Matt also formerly lectured at the University of Livingstonia where he held the post of Dean of the College of Social Sciences.
-In 2021, Geoff Mzembe, a Malawian, was promoted to Executive Director.
-Geoff has been with Determined to Develop since the beginning, starting with the project in 2010.
-Geoff has been an integral part of all projects from their inception.
-As Executive Director, Geoff leads the day-to-day operations of our team and programs.
-Geoff also coordinates all external and community relations, from our surrounding villages and schools to government-level stakeholders.
+Determined to Develop moved from a passive to an active board in 2013.
+Within Malawi, Maroon is also the country manager for Lattitude Global Volunteering, a UK based charity which provides service opportunities for young people to teach in secondary schools within Malawi.
+Maroon formerly lectured at the University of Livingstonia where he held the post of Dean of the College of Social Sciences.
+In 2021, Geoff Mzembe, a Malawian, was promoted to executive director.